The Complete Kitchen Lighting Guide: Transform Your Space With Bright Ideas You Never Knew Existed (+22 Kitchen Lighting Ideas)

 Numbers & Rules Of Thumb

-Hang them so the bottom edge sits 75-90cm above the countertop.
-Make sure there’s at least one pendant diameter of space between each light.
+Pendants over island: Hang them so the bottom sits 75-90cm above the counter.
+Leave at least one light’s width between each one.

 Lighting Types & Specifications

-When it comes to kitchen lighting, knowing the main fixture types and their specs helps you choose the right solution quickly.
+Knowing the main types of kitchen lighting fixtures and their specs helps you pick the right stuff fast.

-For cabinets or glass displays, mini-spots or slim profiles add subtle highlights and door sensors make them especially practical.
+For cabinets or glass displays, mini-spots or slim profiles add subtle highlights.
+Door sensors make them especially practical.

 Layout By Kitchen Type